wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 ## What is a condition?

-We make decisions every day since we wake up, most of them are already automated in our brains like taking a shower and some other requiere more attention like were to invest money or deciding were to eat
+We make decisions every day since we wake up, most of them are already automated in our brains like taking a shower and some other requiere more attention like were to invest money or deciding were to eat with your partner :smile:.

-A very similar process can happen when coding a computer, you can create scripts that automate the computer behavior and decisions depending on certain variables.
+A very similar process can happen when coding, you can create scripts (algorithms) that automate the computer behavior and decisions depending on certain variables.

-For example, a baby monitor that send you an SMS when any sound or camera movement happends:
+For example, a baby monitor that sends you an SMS when sound or camera variations occur:

 `If`...
 **signal is detected on the mic or camera**...